 Team velocity refers to the amount of work a Scrum team can finish in a 1-4 week sprint.
-You can determine your team’s velocity with ClickUp’s Dashboards, Box View, Workload View, and then customize your workflow using Scrum Points.
+You can determine your team’s velocity with ClickUp’s Dashboards, Box View, Workload View, and then customize your agile workflow using Scrum Points.

 This metric can be used to measure the rate at which your Scrum team can deliver value to your business.